UHDanke/gd_docs/bugs/bugs.md

 IDs outside the 0-9999 range refer to ID 0 or 9999.
 If an ID outside this range is used, it will display the value of ID 0 (if below 0) or 9999 (if above 9999), but will not update when ID 0 / 9999 change values.
 Timers text labels update properly and are not affected by this bug.

+## [2.207] Level is unlisted if it contains a Pickup with high count or negative item id

+The server unlists any level that contains a Pickup trigger with either high count (100k or more) or an item ID less than 0.

+Item Edit and Time triggers are not affected by either issue.

 # Area Triggers

 ## [2.207] Ease Out conflict